Hinterkaifeck murders: Location

 The farm at Hinterkaifeck, approximately 70 km north of Munich in the German province of Bavaria, was built around 1863.
 The name Hinterkaifeck comes from its location: Hinter meaning "behind" in German, and Kaifeck being a small nearby hamlet of that name.
-Per its German name, the Hinterkaifeck farmstead was essentially located behind Kaifeck or, more precisely, about one mile north of it and bordered by dense woods.
+Per its German name, the Hinterkaifeck farmstead was essentially located behind Kaifeck or, more precisely, about one kilometre north of it and bordered by dense woods.

 Less than a year after the murders, the farm was demolished to remove any reminder of the violence that had taken place there.
 During the demolition, additional evidence was revealed, including a mattock covered in dried blood hidden in the attic and a penknife in the hay in the barn.
 After the demolition, a small concrete monument known as the Hinterkaifeck Andachtsstätte was erected close to where the farm once stood, serving as a memorial to the victims.